JakeD520/Lucian/03_Episodes/S01E01/Scene 1.md

 SFX: Moans, swords clashing.
 Battle sounds.
 (HOLD — let the fabric itself speak.)

+Back to Kaelarys.

 **KAELARYS**
 Flaws, I thought.

 **LYRA** (softer still)
 Saxon women, forced to embroider their defeat.
 To make beauty of their own undoing.

-Kaelarys moves her arms behind her back.
+Kaelarys shifts, moves her arms behind her back.
+She looks at the tapestry, and then to Lyra.
+Kaelarys watches Lyra inspect the tapestry, as if studying her.
 (HOLD — silence between them, stretched.)

 **KAELARYS** (measured)